In the NFL, one game can end a team’s season, none more so than for Seahawks and Panthers this week

-Seattle could be right smack in the NFC playoff picture with a win Sunday at Carolina — or far on the outside looking in.
+Seattle could be right smack in the NFC playoff picture with a victory Sunday at Carolina — or far on the outside looking in.
 It’s why Pete Carroll’s motto that every game is “a championship opportunity" is both a cliché and a truism.

-One minute, Green Bay receiver Davante Adams was breaking free past Shaquill Griffin and Aaron Rodgers was lofting the kind of pass that only he can, airborne long enough for Seahawks fans to already begin contemplating what a loss might mean when it finally came down: The end of all but-the-most longshot of playoff hopes, leading to possibly the beginning of further reshaping of a franchise.
+One minute, Green Bay receiver Davante Adams was breaking free past Shaquill Griffin and Aaron Rodgers was lofting the kind of pass only he can, airborne long enough for Seahawks fans to already begin contemplating what a loss might mean when it finally came down: The end of all but-the-most longshot of playoff hopes, leading to possibly the beginning of further reshaping of a franchise.

-But then Griffin recovered enough to at least make the tackle, the Packers settled for a field goal and Russell Wilson led Seattle back down the field for a game-winning TD.
+But then Griffin recovered enough to at least make the tackle, the Packers settled for a field goal and Russell Wilson led Seattle back down the field for a winning TD.

 And just like that, the fortunes of two of the most successful franchises of the past decade — five combined appearances in the NFC title game since 2010 — had shifted, the Seahawks staying legitimately alive for a postseason berth, the Packers left needing a lot of wins and even more help.

-Halfway across the country a few days later, a somewhat similar scenario played out in Detroit as the Panthers rallied late against the underdog Lions, appearing poised to potentially steal a win after sleepwalking through much of the day.
-Only, a decision to go for two and an immediate win backfired, Cam Newton’s pass falling incomplete and Detroit stealing a 20-19 win.
+Halfway across the country several days later, a somewhat similar scenario played out in Detroit as the Carolina Panthers rallied late against the underdog Lions, appearing poised to potentially steal a victory after sleepwalking through much of the day.
+But a decision to go for two points and an immediate win backfired, Cam Newton’s pass falling incomplete and Detroit getting a 20-19 win.

 Most Read Sports Stories